 These Are Our Children

 Parental incarceration is different than other forms of absence of a parent.
 There is an unshakeable cloud of stigma and shame that accompanies the child through no fault of their own.
 They don’t have opportunities to talk about it.
 Children often feel that they caused it.
 Most often, they struggle to balance their anger and sense of abandonment with their continuing love for the special person that is their parent.
 Their lives are disrupted, chaotic, often complicated by poverty and ongoing trauma.
 They are more likely than their peers to have anxiety, depression, PTSD, ADHD, and serious behavioral challenges.
-It is not hard to see why they have a 75% likelihood of being incarcerated someday themselves.

 “Mass incarceration is the greatest threat to child welfare in the United States.”